automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 Class Variable Initialization
 =============================
-All variables must be initialized the constructor of the class.
+All variables must be initialized in the constructor of the class.

 .. code-block:: python